kailamanangan16/kailamanangan.github.io/kaila-portfolio-app/README.md

-Next Steps:
+Home Page Next Steps:
-* Make the different pages with react routers
+* When you hover over links -> you see the name!
-* try and make assets on procreate (or some other program!!)
+* Create music assets on procreate

-* try to style css in a way that makes it compatible with any device!
+Projects Page: List of projects & their links:
+* Portfolio Project (Github)
+* Neko Notebook (Google Play Store)
+* Item Search RPG (Github)